 - Multinational Financial Management

-- Developed the students’ handbook for the programme; obtained accreditation from relevant professional bodies and undertook programme management.
+- Developed the students’ handbook for the programme; obtained accreditation from relevant professional bodies.

 - A Study to Investigate Factors Affecting Dividend Policy: Empirical Evidence from the Indonesian Stock Exchange.